Ricardo-AlmeidaS/Library-ServerJS/README.md

 ## Routes

+Note: This API utilizes JSON (JavaScript Object Notation) for data exchange.
+When interacting with the routes, ensure that your responses are in JSON format.
+Follow the 'Entities' topic to ensure that requests work properly.

 | Action                     | Endpoint                                           | Description                                           |
 |----------------------------|----------------------------------------------------|-------------------------------------------------------|
 | List Books                 | [http://localhost:3000/books](http://localhost:3000/books)           | Endpoint to list all books                            |